HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ##### DagExecution—Loops

-Loops in KFP today require two types of dags, there's either a dag that has an `iteration_count` or a dag that has an `iteration_index`.
+Loops in KFP today require two types of dags, there is either a dag that has an `iteration_count` or a dag that has an `iteration_index`.
 We'll refer to these as `Loop` and `LoopIteration` respectively.
 A `Loop` is a task grouping of components that will run within this loop.
 It tracks the total count of iterations via `iteration_count`.
 A `LoopIteration` is a dag that tracks the current iteration for a given loop via `iteration_index`.

 Each of these results in a `DagExecution`.
 Recall that, the components that run within a `LoopIteration` will continue to have their regular `Runtime` tasks.

-Each of these is loop types is used to resolve inputs/outputs and will need to be logged as Tasks into the Tasks table.
+Each of these loop types is used to resolve inputs/outputs and will need to be logged as Tasks into the Tasks table.
 The Tasks will be logged as `Loop` and `LoopIteration` respectively, and leverage the `RunServer` and `ArtifactServer` for input resolution.

 ##### DagExecution—Exit handler